-The Medical Clerk program is designed to train students for employment as a medical office clerk.
-The program emphasizes development of proficiency in administrative medical office skills including preparation of correspondence, transcription of medical dictation, billing, insurance, receptionist duties, ethics and law, and medical office procedures.
-Students may transfer into the Associate in Applied Science: Medical Secretary program at any time during or after completion of the certificate program.
+The Medical Clerk program is designed to train students for employment as a medical clerk.
+The program emphasizes development of proficiency in administrative medical office and hospital unit skills including preparation of correspondence, transcription of medical dictation, billing, insurance, receptionist duties, ethics and law, and medical office procedures.